 Fraternity meetings were held in the small room above the north porch of St Helen’s Church, a chamber still retained by Christ’s Hospital.
 From 1450 the Fraternity’s influence was at its height, serving to voice views of townspeople to counter the dominating influence over Abingdon by the Benedictine Abbey.

 Early in Henry VIII’s reign (1509-1547), a renewal charter was granted to the Fraternity, but in 1547 both guilds were suppressed by Edward VI (1547-1553), almost ten years after the dissolution of Abingdon Abbey (1538), with their funds taken into the King’s empty treasury.

-Some five years after the suppression of the guilds, Christ's Hospital was created in 1553 by royal charter under the full title of the Master and Governors of the Hospital of Christ of Abingdon.
-Sir John Mason was the Master, serving from 1553 until 1566.
-Mason also played an important role in the affairs of Elizabethan England; as a man of aphorisms, Do, and say nothing is stated to have been his favourite maxim.
+Some five years after the suppression of the guilds, Christ’s Hospital was created by a royal charter from Edward VI under the full title of the Master and Governors of the Hospital of Christ of Abingdon.
+It was through the good offices of an influential Abingdonian, Sir John Mason, that the charter was granted and Mason became the first Master serving from 1553 to 1566.
+Sir John Mason played an important role in the affairs of Elizabethan England and was consequently able by his influence to set the earlier suppressed Abingdon charities on a stable footing.
+As a man of aphorisms, ‘do and say nothing’ is stated to have been his favourite maxim.
 Such masterly inactivity was perhaps the key to his survival through troubled times.

 Christ’s Hospital and Education